roomsiejones/ReadMe_Generator/SampleREADME.md

 ## Installation

-sadfadsf
+sdf
 ## Usage

-asdfadsf
+sdf

 ## License
 This project is licensed under the mit license.

 ## Contribution

-asdfdsaf
+sdf
 ## Test

-asdfdasf
+sdf

 ## Questions
-To contact me or if any questions, please email me at sadfdsaf.
+To contact me or if any questions, please email me at jon@gmail.com.
-Go to https://github.com/sadfdsafda to view my github profile.
+Go to https://github.com/sadf to view my github profile.